-Brad handles cases that are unusual or don’t fit a pattern.
+Brad often handles cases that are unusual or don’t fit a pattern.
 Because of his strong track record representing clients in difficult and unique matters, many of his clients are referred to him by other lawyers and law firms across Virginia.
-His clients include individuals, business owners, entrepreneurs, developers, realtors, construction companies, subcontractors, physicians and lenders.
+He can provide local counsel services for out-of-state parties with cases in Virginia’s state or federal courts.
+His clients include injured persons, individuals, business owners, entrepreneurs, developers, realtors, construction companies and subcontractors.

-Some of Brad’s representative matters include acting on behalf of clients who were defrauded by a small web-based mortgage lender; forging a settlement for a client victimized by a hospital fire so as to improve quality of life both for the client and for her Down’s Syndrome child; managing the accounts receivable of a client’s debtor so as to generate funds used to pay the client; unearthing evidence of and proving financial fraud by a client’s business partner, winning a high six-figure judgment including recovery of punitive damages and attorney’s fees, and continuing until all amounts due were actually collected; and defending a general contractor against claims of project mismanagement, so as to get the contractor all the money it had sought.
+Some of Brad’s representative matters include acting on behalf of clients who were defrauded by a small web-based mortgage lender; forging a settlement for a client victimized by a hospital fire so as to improve quality of life both for the client and for her Down’s Syndrome child; managing the accounts receivable of a client’s debtor so as to generate funds used to pay the client; unearthing evidence of and proving financial fraud by a client’s business partner, winning a high six-figure judgment including recovery of punitive damages and attorney’s fees, and continuing until all amounts due were actually collected; defending a general contractor against claims of project mismanagement, so as to get the contractor all the money it had sought; and recovering full compensation for an auto accident victim with post-concussion syndrome.

 In many cases, clients have first come to Brad facing threats to their personal finances, or even to the survival of their businesses.
 His track record makes them lifelong clients.
 The process begins by working with the client to understand the problem and its potential impact, then defining an achievable goal that will meet the client’s needs, developing a strategy to reach that goal, and implementing that strategy to reach the goal on a financially sound basis.